BigG-DSC/blockchain-explorer-rust/README.md

 ## API Endpoints

-- `/transaction/{transaction_id}`: Retrieve details about a specific Bitcoin transaction.
+- `/blockchain-status`: Retrieve details about the current status of the Bitcoin blockchain.
-- `/block/{block_height}`: Get information about a particular block using its height.
+- `/blockchain-address/{address}`: Retrieve details about a specific Bitcoin transaction.
-- `/address/{bitcoin_address}`: Explore transaction history for a Bitcoin address.
+- `/blockchain-transaction/{transaction_id}`: Explore transaction history for a Bitcoin address.

 ## Contributing
 Contributions are welcome!
 If you want to contribute, please follow these steps: